 Due to their indefinite chill characteristics and alloyed bainitic structure, these rolls exhibit stable hardness penetration and consistent microstructural distribution through the roll section.

-SG iron rolls belong to the broader family of cast rolling mill rolls used in steel rolling mills.
+SG Iron Rolls belong to the broader family of cast rolling mill rolls used in steel rolling mills.
 Depending on roll design, mill configuration, rolling parameters and finished product, these rolls may be manufactured by static casting or centrifugal casting.

 Vulcan Metal provides SG iron rolling mill rolls and other cast roll materials for steel rolling mills worldwide from Turkey.